thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 Some cloud-native functionality however cannot be handled by Kubernetes and Istio, since it needs to be handled in the business logic of the microservices, for example application specific failover functionality, metrics and fine-grained authorization.

-That’s why we use Eclipse MicroProfile, which is an extension to JavaEE to build microservices-based architectures and a great programming model for Istio.
+That’s why we use **Eclipse MicroProfile**, which is an extension to JavaEE to build microservices-based architectures and a great programming model for Istio.
 In addition to the application specific logic that Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example invoking REST APIs and implementing REST APIs including their documentation.

 Now, we've finished the **introduction**.
 Let's get started with the [Lab - Building and deploying Containers](02-container.md).